 One of the most typical sauces is Mojo.
 This appears on most menus.
 It is also on sale in delicatessen shops and market stalls.
-Mojo comes in Red and Green varieties and is always served with the famous potatoes papas arrugadas.
+Mojo comes in Red + Green varieties and is always served with the famous potatoes papas arrugadas.

 What is Gofio?

-A flour made from corn, wheat or other toasted cereals.
+Gofio is a flour made from corn, wheat or other toasted cereals.
 This dish goes back a long way in history.
 The first settlers on Canary Islands used this as the main dish.
-Thought to come from the North of Morocco these cereals have been grown since 2000 years ago on the islands.
-In the 16th century new grains and cereals arrived to the Canaries.
+Thought to come from the North of Morocco, these cereals have been grown for over 2000 years on the islands.
+Later in the 16th century new grains and cereals arrived to the Canaries.
 With the introduction of new food coming from overseas Gofio recipes were altered with new fusion and varieties.

-Now you can get Gofio from Millet, Wheat, Bran, Chickpeas, Corn, Blended, Spelt.
+Now you can get Gofio made with Millet, Wheat, Bran, Chickpeas, Corn, Blended, Spelt.
 To name a few, yet there is an endless list of varieties.
 It is used in dishes with meat and fish but can also be used in desserts.
 You also see it available for breakfast too.

-Papas arrugadas are very typical and of course accompanied by Mojo sauce.
-As the Canary Islands has different varieties of potatoes, it´s an important food for the Islanders.
-It was also important historically as it helped beat hunger centuries ago in harder times.
+Papas arrugadas are very typical and usually accompanied with Mojo sauce.
+The Canary Islands has different varieties of potatoes, it´s an important food for the Islanders.
+It was also an important crop as historically as it beat hunger centuries ago in harder times.
 Potatoes grown on the island are different from potatoes in other places due to the volcanic nature of the soil on Tenerife.

 Canary Islands Wine

-Canary Islands has it´s fair share of wine production too.
-The biggest area is Tacoronte-Acentejo in Tenerife.
-(Seen above) Not only exclusive to Tenerife, all the Canary Islands produce wine.
-In fact production has been going on for over 500 years.
-The vines are some of the oldest in European as they werent affected by phylloxera blight in the 1800´s which devastated many European vineyards.
+The biggest wine producing area is Tacoronte-Acentejo in Tenerife.
+(Seen above) Not only exclusive to Tenerife, all the Canary Islands produce wine, in fact production has been going on for over 500 years.
+These vines are some of the oldest in European.
+Unaffected by the phylloxera blight in the 1800´s which devastated many European vineyards.